zhouxw-lang/readsync-pdf/README.md

 # readsync-pdf
 Plug-ins for saving and restoring reading positions for PDF files.
-Reading positions are stored in PDF files so together with a Sync application (Google Drive, OneDrive, etc) they can be synced across devices.
+Reading positions are stored in PDF files so together with a Sync application (Google Drive, OneDrive, etc.) they can be synced across devices.

 Supported PDF readers: